namespace-Pt/Adon/README.md

 # Autoregressive Search Engine with Term-Set Generation (AutoTSG)

-This repository contains the implementation of AutoTSG.
+This repository contains the implementation of [AutoTSG](https://arxiv.org/abs/2305.13859).

+## Quick Maps
+- For training configurations of AutoTSG, check [train.yaml](src/data/config/mode/train.yaml) and [autotsg.yaml](src/data/config/autotsg.yaml)
+- For the implementation of our proposed *constrained greedy search* algorithm, check [index.py](src/utils/index.py), from line 1731 (we modify the `.generate()` method in huggingface transformers and implement it with a new class named `BeamDecoder`).
+- For interacting with the data and selected terms, download our data and model, then run [autotsg.ipynb](src/notebooks/autotsg.ipynb).

 ## Downloading Data
 0. Clone the repository and create the environment